bellangerq/upspeak/README.md

 The idea is to offer a simple way for speakers to create slides in an easy way so they can focus on the content and don't lose time on styling, animating ,uploading...
 It's also way more accessible, responsive and fast!

 ## Ideas

+- Slide type: text | media
-- Optional summary slide
+- Summary slide (optional setting)
-- Slide's notes
+- Slide's notes (window.opener? panel on the left?)
 - Footnotes
 - About page (or slide ?)
-- Slide number
+- Slide number (optional setting)